-Table 1: History of SSS Coverage Expansion Year Coverage Туре 1954 All employers in private business with at least 100 employees Compulsory 1957 Employers with 50 or more employees Compulsory 1958 Employers with at least six employees Compulsory 1960 Employers with at least one employee Compulsory 1963 Local employees of diplomatic/foreign missions in the Philippines Voluntary 1973 Filipinos recruited by foreign-based employers Voluntary 1980 Self-employed professionals Compulsory 1992 Self-employed farmers and fishermen Compulsory 1993 Domestic helpers Compulsory 1995 Overseas contract workers Voluntary Separated SSS members Voluntary Non-working spouses Voluntary Informal sector workers Compulsory 1997 Agricultural workers not paid any regular daily wage Parents employed by children and minors employed by parents Compulsory
+Table 1: History of SSS Coverage Expansion Year Coverage Туре 1954 All employers in private business with at least 100 employees Compulsory 1957 Employers with 50 or more employees Compulsory 1958 Employers with at least six employees Compulsory 1960 Employers with at least one employee Compulsory 1963 Local employees of diplomatic/foreign missions in the Voluntary Philippines 1973 Filipinos recruited by foreign-based employers Voluntary 1980 Self-employed professionals Compulsory 1992 Self-employed farmers and fishermen Compulsory 1993 Domestic helpers Compulsory 1995 Overseas contract workers Voluntary Separated SSS members Voluntary Non-working spouses Voluntary Informal sector workers Compulsory 1997 Agricultural workers not paid any regular daily wage Compulsory Parents employed by children and minors employed by parents 2019 Overseas Filipino Workers (OFWs) Compulsory

 Old Age.
 Retirement benefits are paid in the form of a monthly pension or a lump sum amount.
 If a member has reached 60 years of age, is separated from employment or has ceased to be self-employed, and has paid at least 120 monthly contributions prior to the semester of retirement, he will be eligible for monthly pension under the optional retirement scheme.
-For compulsory retirement, a member must have attained age 65, and contributed for 120 months before the semester of retirement1.
-An SSS retiree is entitled to monthly pension for as long as he lives.
-However, the monthly pension to an SSS retiree below 65 years old will be suspended if he becomes gainfully re-employed or resumes self-employment, upon which he is again subject to mandatory coverage until compulsory retirement.
-SSS members who reach retirement age but are not eligible for pension are given a lump-sum amount equal to total contributions paid plus interest earned.
+For compulsory retirement, a member must have attained age 65, and contributed for 120 months before the semester of retirement.